nikp/aws-sam-cli-app-templates/nodejs10.x/cookiecutter-quick-start-eventbridge/{{cookiecutter.project_name}}/README.md

 ## Use the AWS SAM CLI to build and test locally

 Build your application by using the `sam build` command.
+(Make sure you already compiled the Typescript code to Node as referenced)

 ```bash
 my-application$ sam build